 Mostly, no. Both chlorine and chloramine are regulated as a maximum residual disinfectant level (MRDL) of 4 mg/L by the EPA's disinfection byproducts rules, and at that residual the disinfectant is doing its job: killing pathogens all the way to your tap.
 When you swallow it, chlorine converts to harmless chloride in stomach acid, and chloramine is thought to degrade before much enters the bloodstream.
 No health agency has published a stricter pregnancy-specific number for the residual disinfectant itself.

-Here is the nuance most articles skip.
-That 4 mg/L is a regulatory residual limit, not a health-protective safe level derived from fetal biology.
-We don't invent a smaller number for it, because the science doesn't support one.
-The danger lives downstream, in what these disinfectants become when they react with natural organic matter, decaying leaves, algae, agricultural runoff, in the water before it reaches you.
+Here's the nuance most articles skip.
+That 4 mg/L is a regulatory residual limit.
+Nobody derived it from fetal biology, and we don't invent a smaller number to replace it, because the science doesn't support one.
+The risk lives downstream instead: in what these disinfectants turn into when they react with the organic matter already in the water (decaying leaves, algae, farm runoff) before it ever reaches your house.

 Legal Limits vs. Safe Levels for the Byproducts